jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 The internet is swarming with information about _Hexagonal Architecture/Ports & Adapters_ (HexArch/P&A).
 I don’t want to replicate content that others have already provided.
 I’ll try to focus upon what I find interesting about HexArch/P&A that may not get as much coverage.

+The series continues with:
+* [Hexagonal Architecture - Structure](https://jhumelsine.github.io/2023/10/28/hexagonal-architecture-structure.html) - This describes the structure of the Hexagonal Architecture design, and how it's really a pattern or design patterns.

 # What is a Name?
 I first heard of _Hexagonal Architecture_ about 6 or 7 years ago.
 The name sounded funny.
 Later I heard that it’s also called _Ports and Adapters_.
 The same design has two names. _Sigh_.
 But that’s not all.
 The design basics are extremely similar to other designs, such as _Clean Architecture_ (CleanArch) and _Onion Architecture_ (OnionArch).